redwoodjs/redwood/docs/docs/graphql.md

 ```
 _More information on GraphQL types can be found [on the official GraphQL documentation](https://graphql.org/learn/schema/)_

-Finally, the GraphQL Schema is associated with a resolvers map that helps resolve each requested field, for example: `Project.owner`:
+Finally, the GraphQL schema is associated with a resolvers map that helps resolve each requested field, for example: `Project.owner`:

 ```ts
 export const Project = {